Francis-Calingo/Canadian-Rental-Prices-and-Immigration-ML-Predictive-Model/README.md

 **STEP 3: Data Preparation:** We prepared the data by using scaling methods.

 **STEP 4: EDA (Exploratory Data Analysis):** It is important to use descriptive and graphical statistics to look for patterns, correlations, and comparisons in the dataset.
-In this step, we used heatmaps and correlation matrices to analyze the data.
+In this step, we used Seaborn pairplots and boxplots to analyze the data.

 **STEP 5: Data Modelling:** In this project, we used Linear Regression and Random Forest Regressor.